 Our final article in this pricing strategy series is on price segmentation.
 This is where you offer the same product or services but at different (or unique) prices to different types of customers.
-This pricing strategy has proven to increase overall profit and revenues especially in industries with high fixed cost structures.
+This pricing strategy has proven to increase overall profit and revenue, especially in industries with high fixed cost structures.

 What is price segmentation?